International

 For HSBI Students: If you're a student at Bielefeld University of Applied Sciences, check the separate HSBI course offering.

 PunktUm is the German language centre of Bielefeld University.
-It offers German language courses and counselling for international students and employees at all levels.
+It offers free German language courses and counselling for international students and employees at all levels.
+They can also help you with texts you need to write in German, such as motivation letters, CVs, reports or other documents.

 Contact: